-Nearly forty years ago, Marion Pietz walked into Porter Apostolic Pentecostal Church in Porter, Texas.
 A native of New York, Pietz had very little knowledge of the Pentecostal movement.
 On that Sunday she knew her life could not continue its current path.
 A counselor struggling with her own substance abuse issues, Pietz met Jesus Christ through the power of His Spirit during that service.
 Her life immediately changed.
 Pietz knew she had found what she had been missing.

-A short time later, Pietz opened a private counseling practice just north of Houston, Texas.
+This life-changing moment not only reshaped her spiritual life but also redefined her professional life as well.
+Combining her counseling expertise with Apostolic principles, Pietz opened a private counseling practice just north of Houston, Texas.
 She began speaking at area churches, providing training for corporations, and eventually launched her own ministry, Humor Therapy.
-Over time, Pietz began receiving requests from pastors to assist with situations in their churches.
-She felt God leading her into something deeper.

 Apostolic Resources